mozilla/bedrock/docs/contentful.rst

   * for any optional fields make sure you check the field exists before referencing the content.

-Adding a new ♟ Component
+Adding a new ♟ Embed
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Example: Wordmark.